 9. Polk Audio Blackstone Home Theater System

 Polk is one of the most storied names in the speaker industry, so it’s not surprise that the TL1600 doesn’t disappoint.
-These are some nice budget home theater speakers that offer both a lot of style and some superior sound performance.
+These are some nice budget home theater speakers that offer both a lot of style and some superior sound performance to improve home decor.
 And the fact that these are wall mountable home theater speakers means you have a lot of leverage to create a configuration that meets the standards and limitations of your home theater room.

 And while the satellite speakers themselves aren’t particularly large, the sound quality itself is.
 The subwoofer isn’t going to offer the most substantive bass you’ve ever heard, but it’s a good sight beyond what you should expect from a sound system of this price range.
 The satellite speakers, by contrast, offer significant clarity, and it’s a clarity that can keep pace with the volume even when it’s cranked up to full capacity.